Self-care

 • Does the media you consume help you grow as a person?

-Your answers to the above questions and any other questions you come up with for yourself will help guide your choices.
-There aren’t quick fixes, but rather focused effort to live in alignment with what you need for your life.
-Small habit changes in your everyday life are the changes that add up to more happiness and fulfillment – two important aspects that lead to a great quality of life.
+Your answers to the above questions and any other questions you have for yourself will help guide your choices.
+There aren’t quick fixes; instead, focus on living in alignment with what you need for your life.
+Small habit changes in your everyday life are the changes that add up to more happiness and fulfillment – two essential aspects that lead to an excellent quality of life.

-I hope that the questions above help you focus on aspects of your life that you have the power to change.
+I hope the questions above help you focus on aspects of your life that you can change.
 Remember to track your progress.
 You’ll know that you’re moving forward as you feel more and more content with your life.
 Journaling is also a great way to track changes.
 Progress can motivate you to continue your journey as you improve the quality of your life.

 In Sum

-The theory and research behind quality of life are wide-reaching but reflecting on the parts of your life that you have an opportunity to enhance can lead to great quality of life.
-When you focus on the parts you can change you can make a plan that works for you.
-Spending your time improving your quality of life also improves your overall well-being and that’s what leads to more happiness and a fulfilling life!
+The theory and research behind quality of life are wide-reaching, but reflecting on the parts of your life that you can enhance can lead to excellent quality of life.
+When you focus on the parts you can change, you can make a plan that works for you.
+Spending time improving your quality of life also improves your overall well-being, leading to more happiness and a fulfilling life!

 Inner strength is one of the most powerful traits to cultivate self-acceptance.